ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbook_pathing.rst

 Task paths
 ==========

 Relative paths used in a task typically refer to remote files and directories on the managed nodes.
-However, paths passed to lookup plugins and some paths used in action plugins such as the "src" path for the :ref:`template <ansible_collections.ansible.builtin.template_module>` and :ref:`copy <ansible_collections.ansible.builtin.copy_module>` modules refer to local files and directories on the control node.
+However, paths passed to lookup plugins and some paths used in action plugins such as the "src" path for the :ansplugin:`template <ansible.builtin.template#module>` and :ansplugin:`copy <ansible.builtin.copy#module>` modules refer to local files and directories on the control node.

 Resolving local relative paths
 ------------------------------